Short Confidentiality Agreement

 Our simple confidentiality agreement template is for use by a party who has agreed with a second party to release sensitive or confidential information to the second party on the condition it is not misused.
 It may be relating to discussions about a possible project together (i.e. a joint venture), an invention, idea or discovery by the first party or the second party buying the first party or its business.

-Confidentiality provisions, such as those in this template, are often required to protect ideas and other sensitive information.
-Copyright laws may extend a basic protection to some data and other information, but the ideas or concepts behind information need to be protected by as ideas or concepts themselves are not protected by copyright.
+You often need confidentiality provisions, such as those in this template, to protect ideas and other sensitive information.
+Copyright laws may extend a basic protection to some data and other information, but you need to protect the ideas or concepts behind information properly, as copyright laws do not protect ideas or concepts themselves.
 You should not disclose such information verbally or in writing until you have a signed confidentiality agreement in place.
+Without them, the law often does not protect you – see more on Wikipedia.

 A confidentiality agreement may also be known as: